Back in 2005 I decided to create this page to hold all the credits due to the various components and inspirations for the site.

 What You Don’t

-- This site is running atop an engine called Sushy, which is written in Hy, a LISP that compiles to Python bytecode.
+- This site is running atop an engine called Sushy, which was originally written in (Hy, a LISP that compiles to Python bytecode) but recently backported to “pure” Python 3 to take advantage of

 - The previous blog engine was Yaki, which in turn replaced a heavily customized version of PhpWiki.